Five things to watch: Spurs vs. Knicks

 FIVE THINGS TO WATCH

-4. The Spurs have made fewer three-point shots than their opponents in four-straight games.
+5. The Spurs have made fewer three-point shots than their opponents in seven-straight games.

-5. Spurs' Keldon Johnson has gone 4/15 from the three-point line in his last three games.

 Stay here at KENS 5 throughout the season for complete Spurs coverage.